erlanger/liberl/README.md

 ## Status
 This is an early version, but the test cases are rather thorough.
 Documentation is not written yet.
-Browse through the test cases in gen_exe_SUITE.erl for now.
+Browse through the test cases in `gen_exe_SUITE.erl` if you want more info.